PanderMusubi/afvalophaaldata/README.md

 afvalophaaldata
 ===============

+Calendar with reminders for garbage collection in the Netherlands

-Kalender met herinnering voor afvalophaaldata in Nederland
+_Kalender met herinnering voor afvalophaaldata in Nederland_

 Usage